polrich/Munich_airbnb_analysis/README.md

 ## Files in the repository and their usage
 I have downloaded three files from Kaggle into the repo:
-- calendar.csv: calender data for listings, like dates and prices
+- **calendar.csv**: calender data for listings, like dates and prices
-- listings.csv: summary on listings, like location, host infos, fees, amenities
+- **listings.csv**: summary on listings, like location, host infos, fees, amenities
-- reviews.csv: summy on reviews for the listings
+- **reviews.csv**: summy on reviews for the listings

+For a smaller file-size, the three files are zipped.

-If you want to re-run the analysis itself, just deploy Munich_Airbnb_analysis.ipynb in a jupyter notebook.
+If you want to re-run the analysis itself, just deploy **Munich_Airbnb_analysis.ipynb** in a jupyter notebook.

 ## Necessary libraries
 You will need the following (standard) libraries for python: